 I have been a governor at Clarendon since 2000 after having my arm twisted while my daughter was at the school!
 It is undeniably difficult having a child with learning difficulties but over the years I have seen the difference it makes when others take the time to get to really know them and are prepared to believe in them and support them to achieve.
 That is what Clarendon is about and I am keen to see that vision become ever more a reality.

-More recently I have been part of the Clarendon and Strathmore project group that has investigated the advantages of more joint working that following wide consultation resulted in the formation of the Auriga Academy Trust.
+I am excited by the advantages that joint working through the Auriga Academy Trust can bring to the school and to vulnerable pupils more widely.
 I am Vice Chair of the Trustee Board and looking forward to seeing the Clarendon passion for equipping young people with learning disabilities for a life included in and contributing to their communities being realised more widely.

-I am also the Special School link on the Kingston and Richmond SEND Family Voices Steering Group and work as a volunteer with my local church.
+I have previously also been both a parent and special school representative on a number of borough and charity boards seeking to improve SEND provision locally.
+I also work as a volunteer with my local church.
 I used to work in Clinical Research and Science Writing.
 I relax with music, walking and swimming and am a keen supporter of the Harlequins rugby team.